asfandyt/Simply_First/README.md

 3) Fix the front end of the website (Home, Purchase, Contact) homepage - almost done
 4) Connect it to PayPal and make it functional

+Things to Fix:
+1) Search bar does not adjust properly in mobile view.